eggburg/PKI-Docker-TestBed/README.md

 # Containers Deployment
-The setup includes 5 containers.
+The setup involves 5 containers.
 They are
 - an OCSP responder
 - a CRL distribution point
 - a SSL client